sfomuseum/WallLabel/README.md

 Error: dataCorrupted(Swift.DecodingError.Context(codingPath: [], debugDescription: "The given data was not valid JSON.", underlyingError: Optional(Error Domain=NSCocoaErrorDomain Code=3840 "Unexpected character '`' around line 1, column 1."
 UserInfo={NSDebugDescription=Unexpected character '`' around line 1, column 1., NSJSONSerializationErrorIndex=0})))
 ```

+Perhaps this issue can be addressed with improved instructions on input.
+There's lots left to do.